How Much Do Family Lawyers Cost?

 1. Court Fees

 When an application is sent to Court, depending on the nature of that application, the Court will charge a fee for the application.
-In divorce matters, this is currently £550, in children matters the fee is £215 and in financial separation matters the fee is £255.

 This fee is separate to the Lawyer or Solicitor's fee as this is paid directly to the Court and is known as a 'disbursement' (meaning a fee which is payable to a third party other than the instructed Lawyer or Solicitor.)
 If the client cannot afford to pay the Court fee, it is possible for them to apply to the Court for a reduction or even an exemption from the Court fees by completing a fee remission form.
 The Court will then assess the amount that the client will be expected to pay towards the Court fee.